The complete Australian partner visa checklist — onshore 820/801.

 - Sponsor is an Australian citizen, permanent resident, or eligible NZ citizen (subclass 444)

-- Five-year wait observed since any prior partner sponsorship lodgement
+- Any five-year wait since a prior partner sponsorship lodgement checked against the Department’s rules

 - Police certificates from every country the sponsor has lived in for 12+ months in the last 10 years